 - Push into your feet and squeeze your glutes to straighten your legs and hips and return to standing.
 That's one rep.

 - Start with three sets of 10 squats, then add more reps (12, 15, 20) as you get used to the motion.
 Get comfortable with your form and mobility before adding additional weight.

 How to Do Squats With Weights

-- Hold dumbbells or kettlebells by your sides
+- Suitcase Squat: Hold dumbbells or kettlebells by your sides.

-- Hold dumbbells, kettlebells, a barbell, a medicine ball, or a weight plate above your head
+- Overhead Squat: Hold dumbbells, kettlebells, a barbell, a medicine ball, or a weight plate above your head.

-After mastering the basic squat, try these squat variations:
+After mastering the basic bodyweight squat, you might also want to try some of these squat variations.

 Here are a few workouts you can try that include bodyweight and weighted squats: